hadson19/JavaScript/frameworks.md

 [React Router Tutorial](https://github.com/reactjs/react-router-tutorial) - Quick lessons for getting up-to-speed with React Router.
 Each lesson is a fully runnable app with all code from the previous lesson, so you can cd lessons/<lesson-folder>, npm install, and then run the appropriate NPM scripts for each lesson from within the lesson folder.

 !!!
 [Awesome React](https://github.com/enaqx/awesome-react) - a collection of awesome things regarding React ecosystem.
-Thera many many many information about react.
-Also thera Quick lessons for getting up-to-speed with React Router.
+There are many many many information about react.
+Also there are Quick lessons for getting up-to-speed with React Router.

 ##Flux
 [Flux-examples](https://github.com/yahoo/fluxible/tree/master/examples)